 A: NYSPHSAA announced March 1st has been approved as the scheduled Fall Sports Season II start date.
+Some Sections have delayed this start date.
 Fall Sports Season II sports must abide by the NYSDOH guidance on high risk sports; no games may be played until additional authorization is provided.
 See pages 6-7 for information on off-season conditioning activities.
 The decision to conduct off-season conditioning activities is determined by the individual school districts.